sagrodat/mkv_embedder/README.md

 - If the required MKV utilities are not found in the `bin` directory, the tool will exit with an error message.
 - Detailed error messages are provided to help diagnose any issues during embedding or extraction.

-## License
+## Acknowledgements

-This project is licensed under the MIT License.
+This tool is made available thanks to [MKVToolNix](https://mkvtoolnix.org/), their excellent and well documented suite of utilities enable this mini-project to exist.
+MKVToolNix provides the functionality of this project within but the script was created for a more directed and easier use.